zment4/StatusInsaneASL/README.md

 # LiveSplit Automatic Splitter for STATUS: INSANE

-Currently only works with a modified game that exposes the currently loaded level ID.
+ASL file for LiveSplit automatic splitting, with the splits properly set up for the auto-splitter.
+Currently only works with a modified game that exposes the currently loaded level ID, which is provided with permission from the developer.

-# Installation and usage
+## Installation and usage

 Copy the ```Assembly-CSharp.dll``` to
 ```